SUSE-Rancher-Community/edge-demo-keynote22/README.md

 ## Plug in Camera

-Once your cluster comes up, Fleet will autoamtically schedule the workload to it.
+Once your cluster comes up, Fleet will automatically schedule the workload to it.
 This workload includes Akri which knows how to discover devices.
 With the configuration specified in this git repo, it will detect USB devices that can hook into the v4l2 engine and have the `:discover:` capability set.
 A basic webcam should work just fine!

 To see the demo in action, click on the `edge-demo` cluster then Workload and Pods.
 Under the `Akri` namespace, you should see a few pods already.